chl218/Underwater-Acoustic-Detection/README.md

 and provide the data to scientist across the globe to analysis our ocean's health and forecast what the trends of marine lives is heading towards.

-For more detailes please refer to ur [Wiki page](https://github.com/chl218/Underwater-Acoustic-Detection/wiki)
+For more detailes please refer to our [Wiki page](https://github.com/chl218/Underwater-Acoustic-Detection/wiki).